safe-global/safe-docs/pages/miscellaneous/bug-bounty-program.md

 * You give us reasonable time to investigate and mitigate an issue you report before making public any information about the report or sharing such information with others.
 * You make a good faith effort to avoid privacy violations and disruptions to others, including (but not limited to) data destruction and interruption or degradation of our services.
-* You do not exploit a security issue you discover for any reason.
+* You don't exploit a security issue you discover for any reason.
 This includes demonstrating additional risk, such as an attempted compromise of sensitive company data or probing for additional issues.
-* You do not violate any other applicable laws or regulations.
+* You don't violate any other applicable laws or regulations.

 Public disclosure of the bug or the indication of an intention to exploit it on Mainnet will make the report ineligible for a bounty.
 If in doubt about other aspects of the bounty, most of the [Ethereum Foundation bug bounty program rules](https://bounty.ethereum.org) will apply here.